 As to the right-hand side of~\eqref{eq:deltachiGamma_effbulk+bdy1}, the first thing to notice is that the Bianchi identity~$D\mathcal{F}=0$ implies~$DJ_{\rm bulk}=0$ so the first, nonlocal term vanishes.
 In addition to this, the quantity~$X$ defined in~\eqref{eq:X_def} is minus the Bardeen-Zumino term~\cite{BZ_NPB} relating the consistent and covariant currents,~$J_{\rm cov}=J_{\rm cons}-X$ (see our discussion in page~\pageref{pag:BZ_term}).
 We thus obtain a very suggestive expression

 stating that the covariant anomaly equals minus the bulk current evaluated at the boundary.

 To understand the implications of this relation, let us take a step back and review what we have done.
 By expressing it as an integral over a higher-dimensional space, the {\em nonlocal} effective action~$\Gamma_{\rm eff}$ can be interpreted as describing the {\em local} quantum effective dynamics of gauge fields interacting with Dirac fermions in the odd-dimensional bulk Euclidean spacetime~$\mathcal{M}_{2n-1}$.
 This theory is free of gauge anomalies, as it is manifest in the fact that the quantum current~$J_{\rm bulk}$ is conserved,~$DJ_{\rm bulk}=0$.
-The situation is quite different on the even-dimensional boundary theory, that contains chiral fermions and where~$DJ_{\rm cov}$ (or~$DJ_{\rm cons}$ for that matter) has a nonvanishing value, thus signalling the existence of a gauge anomaly.
+The situation is quite different on the even-dimensional boundary theory, which contains chiral fermions and where~$DJ_{\rm cov}$ (or~$DJ_{\rm cons}$ for that matter) has a nonvanishing value, signaling the existence of a gauge anomaly.
 Equation~\eqref{eq:anomaly_inflow1} provides the clue to understand physically what is going on: the gauge anomaly results from the {\em inflow} of gauge charge from the bulk onto the boundary, as shown by the fact that the value of the bulk current there precisely cancels the rate of nonconservation of the gauge charge.

-This general argument illustrate the basic features of the mechanism of anomaly inflow first pointed out in~\cite{CH} (see also~\cite{harvey_review} for a review).
-Anomalous theories can be embedded in higher-dimensional, anomaly free theories so that violations in the conservation of charge are accounted for by the inflow of charge from the the higher-dimensional bulk.
+This general argument illustrates the basic features of the mechanism of anomaly inflow first pointed out in~\cite{CH} (see also~\cite{harvey_review} for a review).
+Anomalous theories can be embedded in higher-dimensional, anomaly-free theories so that violations in the conservation of charge are accounted for by the inflow of charge from the higher-dimensional bulk.
 Or the other way around, nonanomalous theories in the presence of topological defects may have anomalies supported on their worldvolumes, which are nevertheless canceled by the charge flowing from outside the defect.

 \begin{svgraybox} \centerline{\bf A simple example of anomaly inflow}\\ \nopagebreak

 Let us see the workings of anomaly inflow in a particular example, that of a massless Dirac fermion in 3+1 dimensions in the presence of an axion string defect~\cite{CH,BH,harvey_review}.
 The relevant terms in the action are